andrei021/100-days-of-code/r1-log.md

 Completed 3 lessons in Tim's Java Masterclass on Udemy.
 It was my first encounter with Java methods and I got it pretty easily.

 ### Day 2
-I've read more about Java methods in Java For Dummies book, installed and got familiarized with DiffMerge tool and successfully done a MegaBytes Converter exercice on Udemy.
+I've read more about Java methods in Java For Dummies book, installed and got familiarized with DiffMerge tool and successfully done a MegaBytes Converter exercise on Udemy.
 Felt excited :)

 ```
 public class Main {